Maple Ridge seeking senior gov’t cash - Maple Ridge News

 Coun.
 Bob Masse said MP Dan Ruimy is exploring the possibility of federal grants for an outdoor pool that council is considering next to the Maple Ridge Lawn Bowling Club on 232nd Street.

-“I encourage anybody who’s submitting for funding from the federal government to make sure they give me a copy so that I can follow through,” Masse said.
+“I encourage anybody who’s submitting for funding from the federal government to make sure they give me a copy so that I can follow through,” Ruimy said.

 Langley township received a $10-million grant from the federal Provincial-Territorial Infrastructure Component to help build its new outdoor pool in Aldergrove.